What’s happening with UK house prices? Latest property market moves explained

 Further interest rate cuts are expected in 2025.
 While this sounds like good news for the housing market, the outlook has been complicated by recent political and economic developments.

-Some experts now think the Bank of England will only cut rates three or four times in 2025 – less than previously expected.
+Some economists now think the Bank of England will only cut rates around four times in 2025 – less than previously expected.
+Market pricing looks even more conservative, with only two cuts forecast.
 This will probably mean mortgage rates fall more slowly than previously expected too.

-Tax changes could also dampen buyer demand, with stamp duty thresholds reverting to their original levels from 1 April.
+Stamp duty changes could also dampen buyer demand later this year, as the tax-free thresholds are due to drop from 1 April.
 This means buyers will need to pay tax on any amount over £125,000, rather than the current threshold of £250,000.
 The first-time buyer threshold will revert to £300,000 (from £425,000).

 We could see a surge in activity in the first three months of the year as buyers race to beat the deadline, with demand falling shortly after.
-Robert Gardner, chief economist at Nationwide, predicts a “period of weakness in the following three to six months, as occurred in the wake of previous stamp duty changes”.
+Nationwide predicts a “period of weakness in the following three to six months, as occurred in the wake of previous stamp duty changes”.

-Meanwhile, estate agent Savills has predicted that top-end properties will suffer the most, with investors being hit by extra stamp duty charges (such as the 5% surcharge on second homes) and changes to non-dom rules.
+Meanwhile, estate agent Savills has predicted that house prices will rise by 4% across the UK but said top-end properties will suffer, with investors being hit by extra stamp duty charges (such as the 5% surcharge on second homes) and changes to non-dom rules.
 It expects prime central London houses to fall in value by 4% in 2025.

 Katie has a background in investment writing and is interested in everything to do with personal finance, politics, and investing.
 She enjoys translating complex topics into easy-to-understand stories to help people make the most of their money.